-Employment opportunities for compensation and benefits managers are predicted to grow five percent by 2026.
+Employment opportunities for compensation and benefits managers are predicted to grow three percent by 2029.

 Because competitive compensation packages will be used as a key recruiting tool, compensation and benefits managers will be heavily relied upon as the industry expands.

-demand for compensation and benefits managers will start growing — about five percent over the next seven years.
+demand for compensation and benefits managers will start growing — about three percent by 2029.

 6. choose your channels to find candidates